This is the best collection of keto shrimp recipes you will ever find! Discover all of the answers to low-carb shrimp questions and cooking tips.

-Enjoy some spaghetti with a seafood twist with this creamy shrimp spaghetti squash alfredo.
+Enjoy some spaghetti with a seafood twist with this creamy garlic shrimp recipe.
 It is a complete dinner in one pan!
 I personally love this dish.

 5. Sheet Pan Shrimp Fajitas

-Tip: Try adding some peppers for a little more spice.
+Tip: Try adding some red pepper flakes or fresh jalapenos for a little more spice.

 6. Slow Cooker Shrimp Scampi

-Serve it with cauliflower rice to keep this dinner recipe low carb.
+Serve this garlic shrimp with cauliflower rice to keep this dinner recipe low carb.

 It doesn't need anything else in my opinion!

-These air fryer breaded shrimp are crunchy with a bit of heat!
-The best thing about them is that you can make them in your air fryer – no deep-frying in oil.
+These bang bang shrimp are crispy with a bit of heat!
+The best thing about them is that you can make them on the stove top or in your air fryer - no deep-fryer needed.